University Code of Student Conduct

 For all cases, except those:

-(a) involving academic integrity violations
+(a) involving academic integrity

 (b) subject to the Student Policy Prohibiting Sexual Harassment, Sexual Violence, Relationship Violence, Stalking and Related Misconduct